 Children contribute to our assemblies and so all pupils are made aware of what is happening in other classes.
 This helps to promote self-confidence.
-The local minister of Crossford Church, Mr Reid, visits classes when requested to enhance our RME programme and we also visit the church for special events and to gain an understanding of the role of the church in our community.
-Mr Reid also joins us for some of our planned assemblies.
+Our chaplaincy team members visit classes when requested to enhance our RME programme and we also visit the church for special events and to gain an understanding of the role of the church in our community.
+A member of our chaplaincy team also joins us for some of our planned assemblies.